The financial impact of 2025 IRS tax changes

 The rise of Generation X

 According to recent Fed data, Generation X has grown steadily.
-Baby Boomers continue to hold the majority of the country’s wealth, at approximately $82 trillion in late 2024.
-Over the next few decades, that will shift with the great wealth transfer to Generation X and Millennials as the primary beneficiaries.
+Baby Boomers continue to hold the majority of the country’s wealth, at approximately $82.4 trillion in early 2025.
+Over the next few decades, that will shift with the Great Wealth Transfer to Generation X and Millennials as the primary beneficiaries.

 Planning makes perfect

-“We consider ourselves to be in the Golden Age of Estate Planning right now,” said Campbell.
-“And absent clarity from the new Administration on what will happen beyond 2025, this year’s tax laws remain favorable for impactful, generational legacy planning.”
+“We consider ourselves to be in the Golden Age of Estate Planning right now,” says Brill.
+“And with clarity from the new Administration on what will happen beyond 2025, the tax law landscape remains favorable for impactful, generational legacy planning.”

-“Wealth planning with a strategic focus will likely be more methodical, deliberate and thoughtful,” explains Campbell.
-“Depending on your financial picture, looking at your strategic wealth plan should be done sooner rather than later.
+“Wealth planning with a strategic focus will likely be more methodical, deliberate and thoughtful,” explains Brill.
+“Depending on your financial picture, looking at your strategic wealth plan should be done thoughtfully.
 A major purpose of planning is to prepare for scenarios and take advantage of new opportunities which may prove pivotal in strengthening your financial position during the ongoing generational wealth transfer.
 Testing financial goals and aspirations with financial science provides the best forecasting possible in strategy selection.”

 Common considerations